MINOS: A Multimodal Evaluation Model for Bidirectional Generation Between Image and Text: Experiments

 \subsection{Experimental Setup}

-\paragraph{Benchmark} Following the evaluation protocol established in LLaVA-Critic\cite{xiong2024llavacritic}, we adopt MLLM-as-a-Judge\cite{chen2024mllm} to assess the generalization performance of our evaluation model on various datasets.
-MLLM-as-a-Judge consists of 5k evaluation samples spanning 14 datasets across 9 tasks.
-Since MLLM-as-a-Judge doesn't contain T2I generation task, We additionally sample 600 examples with balanced score distribution from RichHF-18K as test data for the text-to-image generation task.
-The T2I generation evaluation data of our training data contain samples from ImageReward only and doesn't contain samples from RichHF-18K.
+\paragraph{Benchmark} Following the evaluation protocol established in LLaVA-Critic\cite{xiong2024llavacritic}, we adopt MLLM-as-a-Judge\cite{chen2024mllm} to assess the generalization performance of our evaluation model on various out-of-domain test datasets.
+MLLM-as-a-Judge consists of 5k evaluation samples spanning 14 datasets.
+More experimental details can be seen in appendix \ref{sec:exp_details}.
+Since MLLM-as-a-Judge doesn't contain T2I generation task, we additionally select two extra text-to-image generation evaluation dataset RichHF-18K\cite{liang2024richhumanfeedbacktexttoimage} and GenAI-Bench\cite{jiang2024genai} as test data for text-to-image generation task.
+More details about data integrity can be seen in appendix \ref{sec:data_integrity}.
 Following previous setting\cite{xiong2024llavacritic}, we apply Pearson-r to measure the consistency between the model’s evaluation scores and human evaluation scores.
+We also show the results with correlation coefficient Kendall's Tau, details can be seen in appendix \ref{sec:kendall}.

-\paragraph{Baselines} We selected Gemini-Pro-1.5\cite{team2024gemini} and GPT-4o\cite{achiam2023gpt} to evaluate the performance of closed-source models across multiple multimodal tasks.
-For open-source models, we evaluated general-purpose multimodal models of different scales, including LLaVA-OV (7B) and LLaVA-OV (72B), as well as prior multimodal evaluation models such as Prometheus-V\cite{lee2024prometheus} and LLaVA-Critic\cite{xiong2024llavacritic}.
-Specifically, Prometheus-V is built upon LLaVA-v1.5-7B\cite{liu2023llava}, while LLaVA-Critic includes both version based on a 7B and a 72B LLaVA-OV\cite{li2024llava}.
+\paragraph{Baselines} We selected Gemini-2.5-Pro\cite{comanici2025gemini25pushingfrontier} and GPT-4o\cite{openai2024gpt4technicalreport} to evaluate the performance of closed-source models.
+For open-source models, we evaluated base MLLMs of different scales, including LLaVA-OV-7B, LLaVA-OV-72B\cite{li2024llavaonevisioneasyvisualtask} and Qwen3-VL-8B\cite{bai2025qwen3vltechnicalreport}, as well as prior multimodal evaluation models such as Prometheus-V\cite{lee2024prometheus} and LLaVA-Critic\cite{xiong2024llavacritic}.
+Specifically, Prometheus-V is built upon LLaVA-v1.5-7B\cite{liu2023llava}, while LLaVA-Critic includes both versions based on a 7B and a 72B LLaVA-OV.
+Recent work has introduced several multimodal reward models such as UnifiedReward\cite{wang2025unifiedrewardmodelmultimodal}, but most of them only support pairwise evaluation.
+We select UnifiedReward\cite{wang2025unifiedrewardmodelmultimodal}, which natively supports pointwise scoring, as a representative reward model for testing.
+We evaluate both the earlier version of the UnifiedReward presented in its paper, which is built on LLaVA-OV-7B(UnifiedReward\_L), as well as the recently released version based on Qwen3-VL-8B(UnifiedReward\_Q).

-\paragraph{Training Details} We build our model on top of LLaVA-OneVision (LLaVA-OV)-7B\cite{li2024llava} as the backbone.
-During the SFT stage, we train the model for 2 epochs using a batch size of 192 and a learning rate of 1e-5.
-In the DPO stage, we train for 1 epoch with a learning rate of 5e-7, setting $\beta = 0.1$ and $\gamma = 0$.
-Throughout both stages, we freeze the vision encoder and update only the multimodal adapter and the language model components of LLaVA-OV.
-All other training configurations follow the default settings of LLaVA-OV-7B.
-We train the model with BF16 precision on 4 H100 GPUs.
-The SFT stage takes approximately 10 hours, while the DPO stage takes around 5 hours.